 To collect machine-generated text, for the Wikipedia and WebText datasets, they truncated the articles sampled from the original corpus and used 34 models to generate article completion, pairing each generated text with the original article.
-For the demonstrations, they used a model to generate responses for each prompt and pair them with the corresponding human demonstrations.
-This detector is currently only accessible via a web interface. (iii) Watermark methods: post-hoc watermarking techniques, such as rule-based methods~\cite{postrule1,postrule2,postrule3} and deep-learning-based methods~\cite{postneural1,postneural2}, can be applied to an LLM.
+For the demonstrations, they used a model to generate responses for each prompt and paired them with the corresponding human demonstrations.
+This detector was only accessible via a web interface since its release in January 2023, and it has been taken down since July 2023. (iii) \underline{Watermark methods}: post-hoc watermarking techniques, such as rule-based methods~\cite{postrule1,postrule2,postrule3} and deep-learning-based methods~\cite{postneural1,postneural2}, can be applied to an LLM.
 At inference time, \cite{llmwatermark} proposed a soft watermarking scheme to embed a watermark in each word of the generated sentence by dividing the vocabulary into different lists and sampling the next token in a differentiated manner.
 However, many existing AI-text detectors are shown to be significantly weakened by paraphrasing in \cite{soheil}.